storyblok/storyblok-markdown-richtext/README.md

 // ...
 ```

-To convert html to richtext you need to include a HTML to Markdown converter.
-In this example we use [turndown](https://github.com/domchristie/turndown).
+To convert HTML to richtext, you'll also need an HTML to markdown converter.
+In the example below, we use [turndown](https://github.com/domchristie/turndown).

 ```js
 import TurndownService from 'turndown'